renzibei/TSProxy/readme.md

 ## TODO

-- [ ] Use a config file like ymal or json
+- [ ] Use a config file like yaml or json
-- [ ] Totaly diguise the protocol as TLS
+- [ ] Totaly diguise the behavior as TLS